mrmazakblu/split_updata.pl/README.md

 If you only want one image, replace the "." with image you want extracted. (it needs to be case sensitive)

 The img files will be extracted in the /base-dir-for-extracting/output/ folder.

+There is inclded a batch file. "extract.bat" this is simple batch calling for split update to run file extraction.